wp-graphql/wp-graphql/README.md

 sudo ./run-docker-tests.sh acceptance
 ```

+Note:
-Note: It may take several minutes for the `./run-docker-tests.sh` script to run the first time it is run.
+* It may take several minutes for the `./run-docker-tests.sh` script to run the first time it is run.
 After that,
 some of the processing steps will be cached and it should run more quickly afterwards.
+* Docker artifacts will *usually* be cleaned up automatically when the script completes.

 A `docker-compose` file in the root of this repo provides all of the testing prerequisites, allowing you to run